tflaspoehler/uxp-swiper/README.md

 });
 ```

+In order to make these:
-to make these I would have a "Swiper" component that can be placed inside a "Section" component's placeholder.
-Then a "Slide" component would need to go inside the "Swiper" component placeholder.
-Then the "Slide" component's placeholder would need to except a "Seciton" component.
-The the above inputs on the swiper and this setup in Sitecore, we can build whatever content is necessary.
+- a "Swiper" component that can be placed inside a "Section" component's placeholder with mobile / tablet / desktop slidesPerView and spaceBetween floating-point inputs (ideally a className as well).
+- a "Slide" component would need to go inside the "Swiper" component placeholder
+- a "Slide" component's placeholder would need to except a "Seciton" component
+That setup with the above breakpoint inputs for the new swiper component, would allow us to handle every situation on the demo.
 I used HTML from the sites that are already sections inside grid columns.
-That way I could build a swiper like a grid and move hte content once these are built.
+So with this setup I can directly move that content into the new swiper / slides and they would work and look correct.